fielda/carto-starter/README.md

 The network setup for Builder, SQL API, Maps API, and the database is complicated.
 We use Nginx to proxy requests to the APIs and to Carto Builder.

+1. To create your self-signed certs, run `ssl/make-certs.sh`

-This setup should be improved, but for now, you'll need to add entries into your machine's `/etc/hosts` file:
+2. This setup should be improved, but for now, you'll need to add entries into your machine's `/etc/hosts` file:

 ```Shell